APRStac runs as a single binary with no dependencies. Download the correct version for your platform from the downloads page.

 Connect a local TNC via serial port.
 Select the serial device (e.g., /dev/ttyUSB0 on Linux, COM3 on Windows), set the baud rate (typically 9600 or 1200), and enable the port.

 Share packets on your local network via UDP broadcast on port 14581.
 Useful for linking multiple APRStac instances on a LAN.
+This will allow devices on a flat network to communicate without configuring special IP/ports to do so, if your network allows broadcast traffic.

 Bridge a Meshtastic LoRa device over your network.
 Enter the device's IP address and port (default 4403).
 See Meshtastic Integration for details.